'It's A Bit Surreal': Oregon's Air Quality Suffers As Fires Complicate COVID-19 Fight

 Smokey and hazy conditions to continue, with all of our sites reporting visibility ranging between 1 and 3 miles. #CAWildfires #CAwx pic.twitter.com/Cn9kl5ehoG— NWS Bay Area (@NWSBayArea) September 14, 2020

-"It's a bit surreal," says Dr. Jennifer Vines, who is the lead health officer for the Portland metro region, "to have these compounding public health public health issues," air quality risks and a pandemic.
+"It's a bit surreal," says Dr. Jennifer Vines, the lead health officer for the Portland metro region, "to have these compounding public health issues," air quality risks and a pandemic.

 Health experts are urging residents to stay indoors to avoid inhaling smoke and ash particles from the unprecedented fires.